 At the same time, you really need a decent reputation to successfully sell directly from your website.
 For one thing, people won’t always trust a random website, especially if it appears low quality or is something they haven’t heard of before.

 Additionally, a reputation is particularly critical when you’re selling your own products.
 Your reputation influences how likely people are to even hear about your products, along with how they view them.

 For example, many site owners started out simply running a blog, where they focused on providing content and possibly making money through advertising or affiliate marketing.
 As their reputation increased, visitors started to become interested in products from the site, such as eBooks.

 This pattern can work quite well, as you end up knowing roughly what an audience wants before you even develop your product.
 Plus, you have an already established customer base to sell to.

 Selling Other People’s Products

 Now, you can also sell other people’s products via your own website.
 Doing this will often involve trying to buy a product low and sell it at a profit.
-In some ways, this type of sale is easier, because there is already demand for the product.
+In some ways, this type of sale is easier, because there is already a demand for the product.
 Additionally, people already roughly know what to expect.

-However, there is still a problem of reputation.
+However, there is still a problem regarding reputation.
 Even if you’re selling a product people recognize, they still won’t want to buy it off a random site.
 So, you do have to get established and create authority.
 Again, this takes time.